spearheadsys/check_mk-documentation/README.md

 If you find mistakes or feel you could contribute in helping us provide better documentation please dive in.

-This project is not meant to be the definitive Check_MK documentatino.
+This project is not meant to be the definitive Check_MK documentation.
 The official Check_MK documentation is available at the following link http://mathias-kettner.com/checkmk.html.